niall-m/Udemy/microservices/notes.md

         - DeliverAllAvailble: gets all events emitted in the past
         - setDurableName: keep track of all events that have gone to that subscription
         - queue group ensures NATS will not dump the durablename subscription and that events only go to one instance of service

 - Typescript getters: get accessors
   - throw an error if someone tries to access a NATS client variable before it's been connected
   - `get client() { ...code }`, access NATS client by using `client()` property
   - when calling in another file, no need to invoke with `()`
   - its not a function we call, its a function that defines the property on the instanec
     - `new SomePublisherClass(natsWrapper.client)`
+- handling publish failures

+  - whenever we save record to DB, immediately emit event (publish)...
+  - rather than emit, instead save event to events collection DB
+    - triggers a publish to NATS, which updates events collection DB flag
+  - this 2 stage approach helps in multiple ways
+    - if theres an issue connecting to DB, it won't save transaction or event
+    - if nats is down, can still save transaction and event, and publish to NATS later
+      - solves issue where we save a record and fail to publish
+  - however, need to make sure that if transaction is saved but event collection is not, or visa versa, it rolls back transaction
+    - wrap them in a 'db transaction', where if one fails they all fail

 - alternatives with cross language support, if using multiple languages across services
   - JSON Schema